Pensions and employees

 Generally you can make extra payments of your own into the employer’s scheme.
 These are often called additional voluntary contributions (AVCs) or freestanding additional voluntary payments (FSAVCs).
 There are limits on the level of payments that can be made with tax relief, but these do not impact upon people on low incomes.

-If you make contributions to an occupational scheme, your contributions are probably taken from your pay before your tax is worked out, so you get tax relief immediately, provided you are a taxpayer.
+If you make contributions to an occupational scheme, your contributions are probably taken from your pay before your tax is worked out (‘net pay arrangements’), so you get tax relief immediately – provided you are a taxpayer.
 For example, if you pay tax at the basic rate of 20% and authorise a monthly contribution of £50, the actual cost of the contribution to you will be only £40, and you save tax of £10 (£50 at 20%).
+However you will not get any tax relief on your £50 contribution if your earnings are less you’re your personal allowance, which is £11,850 in 2018/19, meaning your £50 contribution will cost you £50.

 What is a rebate only personal pension or appropriate personal pension?